 What Melissa says about those who only win not fighting good enough opponents can also be true.
 I’ve known fighters who’ve only gone into fights under the knowledge that their opponent was someone over which they had some sort of advantage, or whom they were sure they could beat.
 That’s all well and good if you’re just looking to protect your record, your image and perhaps your ego, but it’s not going to make you a great fighter.
 Fights like those won’t help you learn in grow in the way that a five-round war or a good old fashioned arse kicking will.
 A great number of losses doesn’t necessarily mean a bad fighter, just as a great number of victories doesn’t always mean a good one.
 Personally, I believe that no matter how your record stands, you should be proud of every one of the fights that hold it up.
 I also believe that being a remarkable fighter doesn’t mean always winning.
 Taking on challenges, accepting losses and setbacks, overcoming them and then coming back stronger are things that build great fighters.

-I’ve gone off on a couple of tangents, but my main purpose for writing this post is simply to say ‘don’t sweat your record’, or anyone else’s, for that matter.
-I am in no way attempting to make excuses for my losses or to take anything away from fighters with great records, I just feel that there is so much more to fighting than tallying up matches in numbers.
-Although it’s not fun to lose, I have no problem with marking a loss in my book if I’ve been able to take something positive away from it, and am willing to admit that some of my losses were simply due to bad performances on my part.
-While I may still encounter others who have opinions of my record, I am in not ashamed of it in the slightest.
+Don’t sweat your record.
+Or anyone else’s, for that matter.
+I don’t say this to make excuses for my losses or to take anything away from fighters with great records.
+I just feel that there’s so much more to fighting than tallying up matches in numbers.
+Although it’s no fun to lose, I have no problem with marking a loss in my book if I’ve been able to take something positive away from it, and am willing to admit that some of my losses were simply due to bad performances on my part.
+While I may still encounter others who have opinions of my record, I’m in not ashamed of it in the slightest.
 Anyone can judge a fighter’s career, but only the fighter themselves can know what it truly means.
 For me, the fact that I am fighting itself is something that still amazes me, and I am willing to accept losses as part of a constant learning curve as well as the overall beauty of the journey I’m on.
-Of course, everyone would prefer to have a top-heavy record, something which for me, I’m sure will come with time.
-In the meantime, I’m enjoying every experience along the way.
+Of course, everyone would prefer to have a top-heavy record, something which for me, may come with time.
+For now, I’m enjoying every experience along the way.

 Marq from Wombat Sports wrote this article, ‘What’s in a Number?
 The Ins and Outs of Wins and Losses‘ in response to this post.